JeremiahKaren/35percent.github.io/_posts/2016-12-12-draft-more-on-notting-hill.md

 ![](/img/csjquoterents.png)
 *Extract from [CSJ policy proposals](http://www.centreforsocialjustice.org.uk/UserStorage/pdf/Pdf%20reports/HousingPoverty.pdf) co-authored by Notting Hill CEO Kate Davies*

-## St James Place
-St James Place estate is a good example of what happens when Notting Hill takes over an estate from the local authority and is free to sent rent levels without restrictions.
-Rent hikes of xx have resulted in a spate of evictions. http://www.southwarknews.co.uk/news/housing-association-slammed-nightmare-scenario-eviction-threat-bermondseys-st-james-estate/

 CHECK OUT THESE, maybe we can figure out the rent increase and also extract weekly rents from this: page two of this https://www.foliolondon.co.uk/clever_search.jsp?autoSearch=true